 4.2.1 Be Dense!

-gases.
-They will never ever associate with anybody else, not even their
+are the noble gases.
+They will never ever associate with anybody else, not even their own

 Noble metals like Gold (Au) and Platinum (Pt) are a bit more social; at least they hang together with their own kind, forming solid gold and platinum.
 If needs be and you really force them, they also might get together with some of the lesser breeds like chlorine (Cl), but they don't like that very much.
 They like even less to associate with the proletarian oxygen (O).
 That's why they are typically found as pure metal and not as oxides like pretty much everybody else.

 Gold, by the way, has not much practical uses.
 All it can do is to be decorative, just like certain heiresses, duchesses, princesses, models and so on.

 with members of your own class, and looking down at the vast majority of other elements (antisocial behavior in other

 words), was conceived to be a "noble" thing when the "noble" elements got their group

 But let's not be too tough with our noble elements.
 Yes, they do loath association with the lower classes, just like human nobilitybut they didn't rob and kill like real noblemen.

 |Most of our regular, hard-working metal atoms enjoy very much to consort with oxygen (O) atoms; take aluminum (Al), magnesium (Mg), titanium (Ti) and iron (Fe) as examples.
 When those metals bond with oxygen, lots of bonding energy is released.
 You have seen this.
 Whenever you watch fireworks, you watch magnesium (and other metals) being burnt (= combined with oxygen).
 The release of plenty of bonding energy provides the spectacular effects.